-- 1. When an FPDO Coordinator has been consulted by an FPDO employee and no Formal Complaint under this EDR Plan has been filed, all papers, files, and reports relating to the Informal Advice and Assisted Resolution will be maintained by the FPDO Coordinator. - 2.
-An FPDO employee who files a Formal Complaint can do so only through an Eleventh Circuit Court of Appeals EDR Coordinator.
-Accordingly, the Eleventh Circuit Court of Appeals EDR Coordinator will maintain all records pertaining to the complaint process and further may obtain copies of all records generated during any Assisted Resolution process to the extent such records become relevant to adjudication of the employee's Complaint. - 3.
+- 1. If an FPDO Coordinator has been utilized by an FPDO employee and no complaint has been filed, all papers, files, and reports relating to the Informal Advice and Assisted Resolution will be maintained by the FPDO Coordinator. - 2.
+An FPDO employee who files a complaint can do so only through an Eleventh Circuit Court of Appeals EDR Coordinator.
+Accordingly, the Eleventh Circuit Court of Appeals EDR Coordinator will maintain all records pertaining to the complaint process and further may obtain copies of all records generated during any Assisted Resolution process to the extent such records become relevant to adjudication of the employee's complaint. - 3.
 No papers, files, or reports relating to an EDR matter will be filed in any employee's personnel folder, except as necessary to implement an official personnel action.